 Brattleboro is a somewhat small town located in the state of Vermont.
 With a population of 11,332 people and three constituent neighborhoods, Brattleboro is the seventh largest community in Vermont.
-Brattleboro has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Brattleboro was built prior to World War II, making it one of the older and more historic towns in the country.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Brattleboro is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Brattleboro isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Brattleboro are a mix of both white- and blue-collar jobs.
 Overall, Brattleboro is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Brattleboro who work in teaching (11.90%), office and administrative support (9.99%), and management occupations (8.47%).

-Telecommuters are a relatively large percentage of the workforce: 10.91% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Brattleboro telecommute to their jobs.
+Overall, about 10.91% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Brattleboro in 2018 was $28,138, which is low income relative to Vermont, and middle income relative to the rest of the US.
 This equates to an annual income of $112,552 for a family of four.
 However, Brattleboro contains both very wealthy and poor people as well.